 Similar to its warmth, the weight of the Nano Puff remains competitive in the synthetic field.
-Our men’s medium hoody tips the scales at 13.5 ounces (Patagonia lists it as 12.8 oz.), which lands in between the aforementioned Atom LT (12.7 oz.) and ThermoBall (13.8 oz.).
+Our men’s medium hoody tips the scales at 13.5 ounces (Patagonia lists it as 12.8 oz.), which lands in between the aforementioned Atom LT (12.7 oz.) and The North Face’s ThermoBall Hoodie (16.4 ounces).
 You can save a few ounces and get a boost in warmth with a down jacket like the Arc’teryx Cerium LT Hoody (10.8 ounces), but that comes with a big jump in price of $130.
 Among synthetics, Patagonia’s new Micro Puff undercuts the Nano at 9.2 ounces, but we found that jacket to be a little less warm and significantly less durable.
 Overall, unless you’re a dedicated minimalist, the Nano Puff isn’t a burden to haul around in a pack.

 The combination of PrimaLoft’s compressible insulation, a simple feature set, and lightweight materials make for an impressively packable synthetic jacket.
-The Nano Puff fits easily into its internal chest pocket and can be compressed further when squeezed into a pack or suitcase.
+The Nano Puff fits easily into its internal chest pocket and can be compressed further when squeezed into a pack or suitcase for travel.
 As a nod to Patagonia’s climbing roots, the stuff pocket includes a reinforced loop for attaching the jacket to a harness.
-Only a small percentage of Nano Puff wearers will actually use this feature, but it doesn’t add any extra weight and we also find the loop functional for attaching a key inside the pocket.
-All in all, there certainly are more packable jacket options on the market—including a bevy of premium down models and Patagonia’s Micro Puff—but the Nano Puff is a fine choice for most backpackers, climbers, and travelers.
+Only a small percentage of Nano Puff wearers will actually use this feature, but it doesn’t add extra weight and we find the loop functional for attaching a key inside the pocket.
+All in all, there certainly are more packable jacket options on the market—including a bevy of premium down models and Patagonia’s own Micro Puff—but the Nano Puff is a fine choice for most hikers, climbers, and travelers.

 With its strong shell and fresh coating of DWR, we found the Nano Puff to be decently water resistant.
 It shed light rain easily, although the sheer amount of stitching on the exterior does mean that water will start to make its way into the insulation during extended exposure.
 The good news, however, is that unlike natural goose or duck down, synthetic fill doesn’t get clumpy and continues to insulate when wet.
 Realistically, the jacket offers enough water protection for most uses—you’ll want to grab a rain shell in a true deluge—but this isn’t the most rain-ready layer we’ve tested.